rapiddweller/rapiddweller-benerator-ce/doc/data_generation_concepts.md

 ![](assets/grafik8.png)

-Entities as well as their attributes can be imported from storage systems , data files or specific generators .
+Entities, as well as their attributes, can be imported from storage systems, data files, or specific generators.
 They then serve as prototypes of which attributes may be overwritten by another generator ( overriding generator ), e.g. for anonymization.

-Alternatively, entities may be generated completely synthetically .
+Alternatively, entities may be generated completely synthetically.

 Entities and each entity attribute can be converted by a specific Converter object.

-Validators assure validity of the generated entities and attributes.
+Validators assure the validity of the generated entities and attributes.
 All entities that fail validation are discarded.

 Finally, generated data is consumed by storing it in a storage system (e.g. database), writing it to a data file or using it in a custom Consumer implementation.